pondrejk/dizzer/chap3-vis_challenges-density.md

 — loss of orientation between zoom levels — smoother transition of collapsing/grouping ponts — show paths/traces?
 — point aggregation — basically sampling with information on how many points are represented ...

-### Tasks (drop?)
-* anderienko on tasks: (andrienko2003exploratory, and andrienko2006exploratory — TODO revisit and compare how these accounts differ — probably apply above)
-- ultra brief @andrienko2003exploratory:
-Analytical tasks ivolving event data can be characterized at some combination of *what* + *when* + *where* To support these tasks, event visualisation must, at a minimum, *illustrate spatial patterns*, and, if a temporal axis is present, *afford navigation or summariaztion through time*.

-mulitple attributes
-figure vs. ground - comparison with spatial context

 ### parameters of binned visualisation

 Cell sizes: staisticians proposed several heurisics to select bin sizes — applicability to big data unclear (some explanation and critique on Sturges in @hyndman1995problem): Struges's formula @sturges1926choice, Scott's reference rule @scott1979optimal